MECHANICAL TELEVISION LINK INDEX

 data about classes of transistors for experimenters.

-Rich site includes history, parts shop & advanced how-to.
+Rich site includes history, parts & advanced how-to.

 Impressive, but easy to build.
 Great science fair project!
 Works with PC Sound